- Place: Varea (Logroño)

 - Years in team: 1

 - Career path:

 QUEEN OF THE SPANISH PALMARÈS.
-The Varea native has brought Spanish women’s cycling some of its most exciting results during the last six seasons she’s spent as pro, three with Lointek (2013-2015) and the last three with Cylance Pro Cycling (2016-2018).
-The last two years have seen her claim most of her UCI victories: a stage in the Giro Rosa (2017), the Belgian Le Samyn classic (2017), two international stageraces in China -the Tour of Zhoushan Island and the Panorama Guizhou Road Race, both in 2018- and the 2017 Spanish road race Championships in Soria, as well as the GP Morbihan in 2015 while still part of Lointek.
+The Varea native has brought Spanish women’s cycling some of its most exciting results during the seven seasons she’s spent as pro, the earliest three with Lointek (2013-2015) and then another three with Cylance Pro Cycling (2016-2018).
+The last three years have seen her claim most of her UCI victories: a stage in the Giro Rosa (2017), the Belgian Le Samyn classic (2017), two international stageraces in China -the Tour of Zhoushan Island and the Panorama Guizhou Road Race, both in 2018- and the 2017 Spanish road race Championships in Soria, as well as the GP Morbihan in 2015 while still part of Lointek.

 Known as ‘La Leona’ or ‘Hippie Lion’ (an English-language reminiscence of her three-year stay in the American squad Cylance, now defunct), Sheyla has a very distinctive facet away from cycling.
 She’s studying Psychology and Childhood Education, a choice made because of her love for children – she often defines herself as “just another little girl.”